-On March 1, 2022, our board of directors approved a stock repurchase program authorizing us to repurchase up to \$150.0 million of our common stock, with no fixed expiration.
-Stock repurchases under this program may be made through any manner, including open market transactions, accelerated stock repurchase agreements, or privately negotiated transactions with third-parties, and in such amounts as management deems appropriate.
-Open market repurchases will be structured to occur in accordance with applicable federal securities laws, including within the pricing and volume requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-We may also, from time to time, enter into Rule 10b5-1 plans to facilitate repurchases of our shares of common stock under this authorization.
-This program does not obligate us to acquire any particular amount of common stock and may be modified, suspended or terminated at any time at the discretion of our board of directors.
+In October 2023, our board of directors approved a new stock repurchase program, or 2023 stock repurchase program, authorizing repurchases of up to \$100.0 million of our common stock, with no fixed expiration.
+Stock repurchases under both 2023 and 2022 programs authorized us to repurchase our common stock through any manner, including open market transactions, accelerated stock repurchase agreements, or privately negotiated transactions with third parties, and in such amounts as management deems appropriate.
+Open market repurchases may be structured to occur in accordance with applicable federal securities laws, including within the pricing and volume requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
+We also, from time to time, entered and may enter into Rule 10b5-1 plans to facilitate repurchases of our shares of common stock under this authorization.
+Neither stock repurchase program obligated us to acquire any particular amount of common stock and each could be modified, suspended or terminated at any time at the discretion of our board of directors.

+During the year ended December 31, 2023, we repurchased a total of 5,867,835 shares of our common stock through open market purchases using Rule 10b5-1 plans and in the above private, non-underwritten transaction, at an average per share price of \$9.35 for a total repurchase of \$54.9 million including broker commission.
 During the year ended December 31, 2022, using the Rule 10b5-1 plans, we repurchased a total of 9,256,268 shares of our common stock through open market purchases at an average per share price of \$10.28 for a total repurchase of \$95.1 million including broker commission.
-The repurchases were recorded as a reduction to our accumulated deficit in the accompanying consolidated statements of stockholders' equity.
+The repurchases were recorded as a reduction to our accumulated deficit in the accompanying consolidated statements of redeemable convertible preferred stock and stockholders' equity.
+We have made additional open market repurchases under the 2023 stock repurchase program subsequent to December 31, 2023 of 897,385 shares of our common stock, amounting to \$9.2 million, as of the date of filing.